komodokamalesh/PulseROI/README.md

 # Pulse ROI

-This repo is dedicated to calculatng ROI of Pulse Alerts.
+This repo is dedicated to calculating ROI of Pulse Alerts.
 It is maintained by Kamalesh Rao and is open for viewing to anyone in the company.

 ## General Overview